 “King of Shadows”: Patronage and Performance in A Midsummer Night’s Dream

-In A Midsummer Night’s Dream, the scenes in which a group of “rude mechanicals” perform a play for Theseus, the Duke of Athens, remind modern audiences of the fact that in Shakespeare’s time, acting companies were often sworn to serve particular noble patrons (III.2.9).
+In A Midsummer Night’s Dream, the scenes in which a group of “rude mechanicals” perform a play for Theseus, the Duke of Athens, should remind modern audiences that, in Shakespeare’s time, acting companies were often sworn to serve particular noble patrons (III.2.9).
 As the mechanicals rehearse their play, they agonize over how their audience will react to each scene not only because they want to please, but also because the duke has the power to “hang us, every mother’s son” (I.2.70).
 The anxiety of the mechanicals is a comic exaggeration of the real danger in performing plays for a patron, who might interpret an unflattering character as their own caricature and be motivated to retaliate against the performers.
 The mechanicals are not, however, the only characters involved in the play’s exploration of the relationship between theatrical performers and their patrons.
-When Oberon instructs Puck to interfere with Demetrius and Helena, he begins to act as patron, and Puck as his performer.
+When Oberon instructs Puck to interfere with Demetrius and Helena, he begins to act as patron, with Puck as his performer.
 As the play goes on, Puck’s antics give him more and more power, as he directs not only the interactions between the human lovers, but events affecting Oberon and Titania as well.
 Through Puck and Oberon’s relationship, Shakespeare suggests that part of the appeal of theater is that it provides its patrons with a mirror of their own internal conflicts and desires.
 But Puck’s resolution of the conflicts within the play and concluding speech suggest that in order to serve this critiquing function safely, playwrights and performers need to convince their audience that the experience and interpretation of a play derives primarily from the viewer’s own imagination, like a dream.

 Oberon and Puck’s relationship begins resembling that of a player and a patron when Oberon asks Puck to place love-in-idleness on Demetrius’ eyes, an action that transforms the human lovers into a spectacle Oberon particularly desires to see.
 Oberon’s request might at first appear to be born out of charity, but the way Oberon phrases it betrays another motivation.
-Referring to Helena, Oberon comments “Fare thee well, nymph.
+Referring to Helena, Oberon comments, “Fare thee well, nymph.
 Ere he do leave this grove / Thou shalt fly him, and he shall seek thy love” (II.I.244-245).
 Oberon’s use of the word “nymph” recalls Ovidian stories of chaste nymphs fleeing from lustful gods.
-He also twice expresses a desire that Demetrius will not only return Helena’s love, but that he will love Helena more than she will love him, to the point where she is frightened away: he remarks “Thou shalt fly him,” and tells Puck to “effect it with some care, that he may prove / more fond on her than she upon her love” (II.I.266).
+He also twice expresses a desire that Demetrius will not only return Helena’s love, but that he will love Helena more than she will love him, to the point where she is frightened away: he remarks, “Thou shalt fly him,” and he tells Puck to “effect it with some care, that he may prove / more fond on her than she upon her love” (II.I.266).
 Oberon’s request shows that he wishes to see a particular type of story played out by Demetrius and Helena.
 Rather than asking Puck to resolve the conflict between the lovers, he is asking Puck to turn them into actors in a play of his own devising.
+Good!